EmbeddedOS/embeddedos.github.io/_posts/2024-07-15-oop-with-C-part-II.md

 ---
-title: 'Object Oriented Programming in C part II: Encapsulation'
+title: 'Object Oriented Programming in C part II: Abstraction'
 description: >-
- Let's understand the OOP encapsulation concept and how we achieve it in C.
+ Abstraction in software design hides complex implementations, large systems, and providing simple interfaces to users, making it a key concept.
+Let's see how we achieve this in C.

 author: Cong
 date: 2024-07-15 7:00:00 +0800
 categories: [Design Pattern, OOP-C]